-Data lake open up new possibilities
+Data lake opens up new possibilities

-Understand the needs for real-time updated data and analysis, Infor has comprised data push capabilities with the aim to establish a clean, useful, near real-time data lake that their customers can analyse with the help from Infor’s Birst BI platform.
+Understand the need for real-time updated data and analysis, Infor has comprised data push capabilities with the aim to establish a clean, useful, near real-time data lake that their customers can analyse with the help of Infor’s Birst BI platform.
 In addition, organisations can benefit from the integration of Infor’s new Approva GRC application and their Coleman AI, providing real-time risk analysis, fraud prevention, and spot out emerging trends to help you make all the appropriate decisions.